 The more skin that’s covered by your clothing, the better the protection.

-Choose a wide-brimmed hat that shades your face, ears and neck for the most UV protection.
+Choose a wide-brimmed hat that shades your face, ears and neck for the most UV protection..

-- 'CE Mark' and British Standard
+- 'CE Mark'

 - Protection at the side of the eye, for example, wraparound styles, sports glasses or bigger sunglasses

-We recommend buying sunscreens with a:
+We recommend using sunscreens with:

-Tips for using sunscreen properly
+Tips for using sunscreen

 - Make sure you put enough on – people often put on much less sunscreen than they need to.
 Apply sunscreen evenly and thickly.

 Does the brand of sunscreen make a difference?

-Children and teenagers might need a reminder or a helping hand but setting a good example yourself is a great way to help them learn good habits.
-The NHS recommends that children under 6 months should be kept out of direct sunlight.
+Children and teenagers might need a reminder or a helping hand when it comes to sun safety.
+But setting a good example yourself is a great way to help them learn how to be safe in the sun.

 Linos E. et al. Hat, shade, long sleeves, or sunscreen?
 Rethinking US sun protection messages based on their relative effectiveness.
 Cancer Causes Control.
 22(7), 1067-1071 (2011) doi:10.1007/s10552-011-9780

 International Agency for Research on Cancer (IARC).
 Am I safe on a cloudy day or under a parasol?
 European Code Against Cancer. http://cancer-code-europe.iarc.fr/index.php/en/ecac-12-ways/sun-uv-exposure-recommendation/78-cloudy-day-parasol.
-[Accessed May 2021]
+[Accessed October 2021]

 National Institute for Health and Care Excellence (NICE).
 Sunlight exposure: risks and benefits. https://www.nice.org.uk/guidance/ng34/chapter/supporting-information-for-practitioners#the-strength-of-sunlight-at-different-times-of-day.
-[Accessed May 2021]
+[Accessed October 2021]